ucfopen/Materia-Docker/README.md

  1. nginx serves materia on port 80 and static files on 8080
  3. phpfpm runs php - served by the nginx container on port 80
  4. mysql holds all the data
+ 5. memcached holds session data and cache
- 5. node compiles all the assets and shuts down
+ 6. node compiles all the assets and shuts down

 ## Setup